Aussies & Border Collies are not for everyone!

 on the generations behind a dog, as well as the qualities of the dog

-considered "worthy" for breeding.
+have produced in pups.
 This is a combination of health

 statistics, temperament, structure and ability.
 We give our pups a good start, while